Welcome to the Martin lab

 In the Martin lab, we aim to understand fundamental principles of cellular organization.
 Our current work addresses questions related to:

-- Cytoskeleton organization and polarized cell growth
+- Mechanisms of cell polarization and polarized growth

 - Coordination of cell growth and division